 - A common fungal infection of the skin (Tinea versicolor).
 Early research suggests that applying a mixture of honey, beeswax, and olive oil to the skin is beneficial for treating yeast infection.

 Are there safety concerns?

-Olive oil taken by mouth is well-tolerated although it might cause nausea in a very small number of people.
-When applied to the skin, delayed allergic responses and contact dermatitis have been reported.
+When applied to the skin: Olive oil is LIKELY SAFE when applied to the skin.
+Delayed allergic responses and contact dermatitis have been reported.
 When used in the mouth following dental treatment, the mouth may feel more sensitive.